Aliases for AGBL1 Gene

 GeneCards Summary for AGBL1 Gene

-AGBL1 (ATP/GTP Binding Protein-Like 1) is a Protein Coding gene.
-Diseases associated with AGBL1 include corneal dystrophy, fuchs endothelial, 8 and fuchs endothelial dystrophy.
-GO annotations related to this gene include tubulin binding and metallocarboxypeptidase activity.
-An important paralog of this gene is AGBL2.
+AGBL1 (ATP/GTP Binding Protein Like 1) is a Protein Coding gene.
+Diseases associated with AGBL1 include Corneal Dystrophy, Fuchs Endothelial, 8 and Fuchs' Endothelial Dystrophy.
+Gene Ontology (GO) annotations related to this gene include binding and metallocarboxypeptidase activity.
+An important paralog of this gene is AGTPBP1.